Enthiran (film series): Enthiran (2010 film)

-2.0
+2.0 (2018 film)

-After the success of Enthiran Shankar and Rajinikanth Re-unite once again for sequel.
-The film was titled as 2.0 and it's an Standalone sequel to previous one.
+After the success of Enthiran Shankar and Rajinikanth Re-unite once again for a sequel.
+The film was titled as 2.0 and it's a Standalone sequel to the previous one.
 And also second installment in this series.
-The plot focused on When mobiles start flying from people's hands, Dr Vaseegaran and his robot Nila are asked to help.
+The plot focused on when mobile phones start flying from people's hands, Dr. Vaseegaran and his robot Nila are asked to help.
 However, due to Pakshi Rajan having a hand in this, the two have to reinstate Chitti to defeat him.
 2.0 was released worldwide in both 3D and conventional format on 29 November 2018, along with its dubbed versions in Hindi and Telugu.
 It received mostly positive reviews upon release.
 Critics particularly praised the film's visual effects, performances of Rajinikanth and Akshay Kumar It earned ₹117.34 crore (US$16 million) worldwide on its first day, which was the second-highest ever for an Indian film.
 The film crossed ₹520 crore (equivalent to ₹591 crore or US$78 million in 2020) in its opening weekend to be the highest-grossing film worldwide for that week.
 Total collection of the film is ₹800 crore.
-2.0 is the second highest-grossing Indian film and is fifth highest-grossing Indian film worldwide.
+2.0 is the sixteenth highest-grossing Indian film and is ninth highest grossing indian franchise.

-Future films

 Recurring cast and characters

 This table lists the main characters who appear in the Enthiran Franchise.